Three top tips: How to beat cocaine addiction

-A friend or loved one is using cocaine and you want to help.
-You are deeply concerned about their wellbeing and the effect their use is having on them and others.
-But how to do it?
+You have found yourself or loved one is using cocaine and unable to stop and you want to find help.
+You are deeply concerned about your own wellbeing and the effect drug use is having yourself and others.
+Sometimes stopping is not the problem, it is the staying stopped.
+Now, what is the solution?

-Approaching and confronting a person in the throes of problematic cocaine use or growing dependency isn’t easy, and there’s a real possibility of driving them away if you mishandle the process.
-The good news?
-Being aware of a few guiding principles before you pull the trigger can and will help.
+Approaching and confronting a person in the throes of problematic cocaine or other drug use isn’t easy, and there is a real possibility of driving them away if you mishandle the process.

-Today we’re covering three of these points.
-If you’d like more support and guidance on how to best support a loved one battling drug and alcohol misuse, you can also visit our regularly updated blog section.
-We also encourage you to get in touch with the team directly for personal advice by calling us on 0208 191 8920.
+If you’d like more support and guidance on how to best support a loved one strugling with drug and alcohol misuse, you can also visit our regularly updated blog section.
+We also encourage you to get in touch with the team directly for personal advice by calling us on 0208 191 9174.

 It’s important to understand and appreciate the mindset of a person who is using cocaine.
 We’ve covered in previous articles how problematic drug use thrives in isolation.
-Despite the popular image of cocaine being that of a party drug, many use the substance in private.
-Worse still, most find that they are using more of it, using it more frequently and equally importantly finding they can’t stop using it for any length of time.
+Despite the popular image of cocaine being a party drug, many use the substance in private.
+Worse still, most find that they are using more of it, more frequently and equally importantly finding they can’t stop using it for increasingly shorter lengths of time.

-Beyond the use itself, the reality of problematic use and the decline of self-care is similarly held close by the person using cocaine.
-Careers are sacrificed, social circles are left and connections wither as the drug of choice rises in priority.
+Beyond the use itself, the reality of addiction is that of troubles in relationships, at work and at home as prioritising drug use rises.
 In many cases, there’s a strong subconscious aspect to problematic cocaine use wherein the individual is compelled towards continued use for reasons they aren’t entirely aware of in the moment.
 Common examples of this include childhood abuse, trauma, stress, performance anxiety and self-esteem issues which are exceptionally prevalent in those struggling with any form of problematic drug use.

-Escalating cocaine use can understandably be a shameful secret.
+Escalating cocaine, drug and alcohol use can understandably be a shameful secret.
 Even a mild-mannered person who is using cocaine more and more may react strongly and aggressively to someone who challenges them and seeks to expose this truth to others – even if it’s in an effort to help them stop the damage they are doing to themselves and others.

 Knowing this, it’s important to be prepared for a sudden shift in behaviour when addressing a loved one’s cocaine use.
 Practically speaking, you can help to keep yourself safe and secure by ensuring you have a way out of your confrontation before you do it, be that by hanging up the phone or knowing you can leave the house and drive away if the situation gets heated.